antha187/DP-300-passed-resources-and-tips-practice-tests/README.md

 Practice T-SQL queries — expect questions that require a solid grasp of SQL for managing and querying data.

-Spend more time on Skillcertpro or Whizlabs mock tests to get used to the exam pattern and question style.
+Spend more time on Skillcertpro mock tests to get used to the exam pattern and question style.

 Use the Microsoft Learn paths and official documentation — hands-on experience with Azure Portal, CLI, and ARM templates is crucial.